OpenFn/docs/docs/manage/platform-mgmt.md

 ## Add / remove collaborators

-You can add colleagues or collaborators to your project by:
+You can add collaborators to your project by:

 1. Navigate to your project's **Access & Security** page (#1)